deepblueseas/REGEX/gist-template.md

 - ([a-z0-9_\\.-]+) <br>
 - ([\da-z\\.-]+) <br>
 - ([a-z\\.]{2,6}) <br>
-- Since each of these sections represents the account name, domain name, .com/net/etc, this makes sense.
+- Since each of these sections represents the account name, domain name, and a top-level domain (.com/net/etc), this makes sense.

 ### Bracket Expressions